-Although rheumatoid arthritis can occur at any age from childhood to old age, onset usually begins between the ages of 30 - 50 years.
+But rheumatoid arthritis can occur at any age, from childhood to old age.

-Juvenile rheumatoid arthritis is the term used for arthritis that affects children.
-Juvenile rheumatoid arthritis often resolves before adulthood.
 Patients who experience arthritis in only a few joints do better than those with more widespread (systemic) disease, which is very difficult to treat.
-(Note: This report primarily discusses rheumatoid arthritis in adults.)

 Women are more likely to develop RA than men.

 The exact cause of RA is unknown

 Rheumatoid arthritis is most likely triggered by a combination of factors, including an abnormal autoimmune response, genetic susceptibility, and some environmental or biologic trigger, such as a viral infection or hormonal changes.

 In autoimmune disorders, the body’s immune system mistakenly attacks and destroys healthy cells and tissue.